 ^{} We have performed additional work as a result of the risks identified in this audit results report.
-We reported planned fees in March 2019 and will confirm the final fee with the Chief Financial Officer on completion of the audit.
+We reported planned fees in March 2019 and have confirmed the final fee with the Chief Financial Officer on completion of the audit.
 Any additional fee is subject to agreement with PSAA.
-We will then report to the Audit & Governance Committee at a later date.
+We will then report the confirmed fees to the Audit & Governance Committee at a later date.